 The slim neck and light weight make this a pretty comfortable and easy to play for kids and teens.
-Sometimes acoustic guitars can be a bit bulky for people with smaller bodies but this guitar doesn’t have that problem.
-It’s light and plays fairly easy.
+Sometimes acoustic guitars can be a bit bulky for people with smaller bodies, but this guitar doesn’t have that problem.
+It’s light and plays relatively easy.

-This is a budget instrument so you aren’t going to get the same sound out of it that you would get from a high end guitar, but for what it is the sound is actually pretty great.
-For this price range I don’t think you are going to be able to find a model that sounds better than this one, the intonation is good and projection is very strong.
+It is a budget instrument so you aren’t going to get the same sound out of it that you would get from a high-end guitar, but for what it is the sound is pretty great.
+For this price range, I don’t think you are going to be able to find a model that sounds better than this one, the intonation is good, and projection is robust.

-Despite being inexpensive the S35 is very well built.
-It is actually a little surprising how good this guitar is right out of the box.
-Generally the action is pretty low, which is good for beginners and if you don`t like it you can adjust the truss rod pretty easily.
-Even though it is a cheap guitar it doesn’t really feel like it was made cheaply, which doesn’t usually happen with instruments in this price range.
+Despite being inexpensive, the S35 is very well built.
+It is a little surprising how good this guitar is right out of the box.
+Generally, the action is pretty low, which is good for beginners, and if you don`t like it, you can adjust the truss rod pretty easily.
+Even though it is a cheap guitar, it doesn’t really feel like it was made cheaply, which doesn’t usually happen with instruments in this price range.